Howdy Sound Summiteers!

 There is also traffic on the mountain throughout the day, so we can’t predict exact intervals for those bus departures and ask that you be patient in waiting for buses if you wish to leave earlier in the day.

-Why, yes.
-We strongly encourage you to do so before day of show.
-You can purchase a round-trip pass directly from our ticketing page – https://soundsummit2016.eventbrite.com.
-The cost is $15.
+You must purchase a round-trip bus pass directly from our ticketing site.
+The cost is $20.

-Please remember to have your printed Eventbrite bus ticket ready to show the parking lot attendants for scanning at bus entry points.
+Please remember to have your printed bus pass ready to show the parking lot attendants for scanning at bus entry points.

-• If you’re in the Summit Lot, continue up East Ridgecrest Blvd. past the High Camp Lot for about a mile.
+If you’ve purchased a parking pass for the Summit Lot, continue up East Ridgecrest Blvd, past the Venue Entrance for about a mile.
+There will be signage to direct you.
 The Summit Lot entrance will be on your left.

 Shuttles will drive you back down to the Mountain Theater entrance.

-Note: Please don’t confuse either of these paid lots with the Rock Spring Parking Lot, which you’ll pass just prior to reaching the Mountain Theater entrance.
+Note: Please don’t confuse this paid lot with the Rock Spring Parking Lot, which you’ll pass just prior to reaching the Mountain Theater entrance.
 There will be no public vehicle parking at Rock Spring on the day of the event.

 Shuttle buses – the same 20-seaters that brought you from the Summit Lot to the theater entrance – will be running at intervals back to the Summit Lot throughout the day.
 Please be patient and one will come around soon.